Best Lung Cancer Treatment in India

 1. Targeted Therapy

-This involves drugs that specifically match molecular shifts in cancer cells promoting their growth and spread.
-These therapies are designed to interfere with specific proteins or genes involved in cancer’s formation.
+This involves drugs that specifically match molecular shifts in cancer cells, promoting their growth and spread.
+These therapies are designed to interfere with specific proteins or genes involved in cancer formation.

 • EGFR Inhibitors: EGFR inhibitors, like erlotinib and gefitinib, aim at the EGFR gene mutations in non-small cell lung cancer (NSCLC).
 These block the signals promoting cancer cell growth.

 • ALK Inhibitors: These, like crizotinib and ceritinib, aim at genetic changes in the ALK gene.
-They’re efficient for patients whose tumors have ALK gene reshuffles.
+They’re efficient for patients whose tumors have ALK gene rearrangements.

 • Other Targeted Therapies: More treatments are available for gene mutations like ROS1, BRAF, and MET.
 They offer a more personalized treatment approach, enhancing results for patients with specific genetic profiles.